ABEDAVIDscripts/Employee_Layoffs_Data_Cleaning_and_Preparation/README.md

 from layoffs_view2;
 ```

-*whitespace found!
-Update and remove the whitespaces*
+> Whitespace found!
+Update and remove the whitespaces

 ```sql
 update layoffs_view2